 I broke down and ordered a fresh squeezed grapefruit juice, especially once I learned that one of my friends had never had grapefruit juice before!
 Shameful!

 We did have one issue regarding an allergy order, however.
-One of my friends is allergic to nuts and she ordered her crepe and asked to have it without nuts on top.
+My friend who is allergic to nuts ordered her crepe and asked to have it without nuts on top.
 However, the waitress brought the crepe and it had nuts inside.
-An oversight from them, but it ended up being fine.
-I don’t think that mistake is any kind of tarnish on the Original Pancake House as an establishment or anything, but just a reminder that when you eat out with a food allergy, intolerance, celiacs, or whatever it might be, no restaurant, no matter how good the reviews, is infallible.
-So be careful and double check!Happy eating, friends!
+An oversight from them, but it ended up being fine as my friend hadn’t taken a bite yet.
+It could, of course, have ended up very differently.
+So that is just a reminder that when you eat out with a food allergy, intolerance, or celiac disease, no restaurant, no matter how good the reviews, is infallible.
+So be careful and double check before you take your first bite!